Below you can change the number of servings and print the recipe

 Ingredients

-• 2,2 kg Ground beef (if chicken mince is used, also add some potato flour to get the right cream consistency)
+• 2200 gram Beef mince (if chicken mince is used, also add a little potato flour to get the right fresh consistency)

 • 220 grams Eggs

-• 1,2 kg Yellow onion chopped or diced
+• 1200 gram Yellow onion chopped or diced

 • 150 grams Garlic finely chopped